mattwarren/mattwarren.github.io/_posts/2016-01-30-how-garbage-collectors-work-part-1.md

 - **Memory integrity:** The GC always zeroes out the memory for newly allocated objects to prevent object references pointing at random memory.
 - **Keeping the heap crawlable:** The allocator makes sure to make a free object out of left over memory in each allocation quantum.
 For example, if there is 30 bytes left in an allocation quantum and the next object is 40 bytes, the allocator will make the 30 bytes a free object and get a new allocation quantum.

-This shows an advantage of GC systems, namely that you get efficient CPU cache usage because memory is allocated in units and so objects created one after the other (on the same thread), will sit next to each other in memory.
+One of the interesting items this highlights is an advantage of GC systems, namely that you get efficient [CPU cache usage because](http://mechanical-sympathy.blogspot.co.uk/2012/08/memory-access-patterns-are-important.html) memory is allocated in units.
+This means that objects created one after the other (on the same thread), will sit next to each other in memory.

 ----